urza/ExtensionMethods/README.md

   * <b>Between</b> : Returns true if the value is between lower and upper.
 Works for everything that implement IComparable e.g. Int, Double etc.
   * <b>IsIncremental</b> : Checks whether objects in this collection are in incremental order.
 (Objects must be comparable)

+*GenericExtensions*
+ * <b>ToStringOrValue</b> : Return this.ToString or alternative string value if this item does not satisfy the predicate condition

 *IntExtensions*
   * <b>Times</b> : 5.Times(i => Console.writeLine(i));